mempoolco/chaindnsd/README.md

 #### get block hash
 Try with the genesis block:

-There are two ways to fetch the blockhash for a given height, the IPv6 way:
+There are two ways to fetch the blockhash for a given height,__the IPv6 way__:

 ```
 $ dig 0.blockhash.btc.domain.co AAAA @localhost -p 8053